GitsByRohit/Cognifyz-Machine-Learning-Internship/Solutions/Task_4/README.md

 - screenshots/top_cuisines_by_city.png

-**Note:** Due to interactive Folium map outputs, GitHub cannot render the map inside the notebook; please see PDF and screenshots for visual results.
+**Note:** Due to interactive Folium map outputs, GitHub cannot render the map preview inside the notebook; please refer to the exported PDF and screenshots for proper visualization of the results.